awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 ### EXPLAIN statement<a name="aurora-mysql-parallel-query-sql-explain"></a>

  As shown in examples throughout this section, the `EXPLAIN` statement indicates whether each stage of a query is currently eligible for parallel query\.
 It also indicates which aspects of a query can be pushed down to the storage layer\.
-The most important items in the execution plan are the following:
+The most important items in the query execution plan are the following:
 +  A value other than `NULL` for the `key` column suggests that the query can be performed efficiently using index lookups, and parallel query is unlikely\.
 +  A small value for the `rows` column \(that is, a value not in the millions\) suggests that the query isn't accessing enough data to make parallel query worthwhile, and parallel query is unlikely\.
 +  The `Extra` column shows you if parallel query is expected to be used\.
 This output looks like the following example\.